×News:

 <object name="xava_previousViews" class="java.util.Stack"/>

-These objects are used by OpenXava in order to work, although it is quite normal that you use some of these from your actions.
-If you want to create your own objects you can do it in your
+normal that you use some of these from your actions.
+If you want to create

 controllers.xml in the

-src/main/resources/xava directory (just
+directory (just

-xava before v7) of your project.
+xava before v7) of your project or if you are

-The controller and its actions
+controller and its actions

 The syntax of controller is: